Ethanscuter/SimPGAN/README.md

-Note: Before running this project, but you should change the path of model files and data files in your own environment before running the code.
-However, feel free to let me konw if you have any problem.
+Note: Before running this project, you should change the path of model files and data files in your own environment.
+Feel free to let me konw if you have any questions.

 This repository contains code for the KSEM 2018 paper [ Cross-dataset Person Re-Identification Using Similarity Preserved Generative Adversarial Networks](https://arxiv.org/abs/1806.04533).